The Muppets (TV series): Critical reception

-On the review aggregate website Metacritic, The Muppets has a metascore of 62 out of 100, based on 31 reviews, indicating "generally favorable reviews".
+On the review aggregate website Metacritic, The Muppets has a score of 62 out of 100, based on 31 reviews, indicating "generally favorable reviews".
 On Rotten Tomatoes, the series has a rating of 64%, based on 58 reviews, with an average rating of 6.46/10.
 The site's critical consensus reads: "The Muppets brings new energy to a beloved franchise—and although longtime fans may be taken aback by the show's adult mockumentary approach, the classic characters retain their essential spirit."

 The Washington Post's Hank Stuever complimented the series, calling it "a smart and often witty update to the Muppet brand," giving it a "B".
 Merrill Barr of Forbes wrote a negative review, stating, "By taking these creatures and turning them into 'real' people, the only way to make them funny becomes having them do outlandish things.
 The only problem is they're inherently outlandish just by existing, so everything they do just feels tame and lifeless by comparison."
 Dominic Patten of Deadline Hollywood negatively compared the series to Studio 60 on the Sunset Strip.
 Brian Lowry of Variety gave a more mixed reaction, calling it "something of a mixed bag", praising the humor, but criticizing the subplot of Fozzie dating a human woman.
 On the other hand, Dorothy Rabinowitz of The Wall Street Journal was more positive toward the series.
 She wrote, "As soon as you begin watching the new Muppets the question arises—how come no one thought of this before?
 So perfect is the idea of a late-night talk show called Up Late with Miss Piggy one has to wonder."

 Criticism

-The group One Million Moms, an offshoot of the American Family Association, began protesting The Muppets, citing it as "unsuitable for family viewing", and calling for boycotts against it immediately after ABC picked it up, long before the series debuted.
+The conservative group One Million Moms, an offshoot of the American Family Association, began protesting The Muppets, citing it as "unsuitable for family viewing", and calling for boycotts against it immediately after ABC picked it up, long before the series debuted.
 The Muppets later parodied One Million Moms' critique in their twelfth episode, "A Tail of Two Piggies", as the One Million Angry Parents Association represented by three protesters.

 The Parents Television Council also criticized the series for not meeting "family viewing" guidelines and suggested a boycott, based on the mockumentary format of the series including mentions of plastic surgery, "inside" business language being used in a crude manner, and the Muppets in a bar consuming alcoholic beverages.